MicrosoftDocs/azure-docs/articles/firewall/enable-top-ten-and-flow-trace.md

 - INVALID (flows)

+   Indicates packet can’t be identified or don't have any state.

+   For example:
-   Indicates packet can’t be identified or don't have any state; TCP packet is landing on a Virtual Machine Scale Sets instance, which doesn't have any prior history to this packet.
+   - A TCP packet lands on a Virtual Machine Scale Sets instance, which doesn't have any prior history for this packet
+   - Bad CheckSum packets
+   - Connection Tracking table entry is full and new connections cannot be accepted
+   - Overly delayed ACK packets

 ### Prerequisites